European shares fall slightly on weaker US jobs growth

 The pan-European Stoxx 600 slipped in the final minutes of trading after spending most of the session in positive territory.
 The German Dax and the French Cac 40 were both 0.1 per cent lower.

 Sweden’s Evolution Gaming Group jumped 6 per cent after it announced an agreement with US-based Parx Casino to deliver online services.
-The travel and leisure sub-sector closed at its highest in more than one and a half years.
+The travel and leisure sub-sector closed at its highest in more than 1½ years.

 US

-Wall Street hovered near all-time highs on Friday, as easing Middle East tensions and technology stocks offset concerns about slower-than-expected US jobs growth in December.
+Wall Street hovered near all-time highs as easing Middle East tensions and technology stocks offset concerns about slower-than-expected US jobs growth in December.

 Bank stocks were down 0.7 per cent, causing Wall Street to pare some gains in late morning trading.